Visit Périgueux: a Perigordian’s favorites and our itinerary so you don’t miss a thing

 Visits possible from May to October, from €4, by contacting the Périgueuxtourist office.
 The interior of the cathedral is open to the public Monday to Friday, 9am to 12:30pm and 2pm to 6pm.

-2. Stroll through the narrow streets and charming squares of the town center:
+2. Stroll the narrow streets and charming squares of the city center

 Discover on foot the Place du Marché au Bois (2), the adorable Rue Limogeanne (3) (a must-see), a cobbled pedestrian street, the Place Saint-Louis (4) with its small restaurants and famous statue, and the charming Place Saint-Silain (5)…